Cooper-Softdev/reading-notes/notes/201notes/read02.md

 ## Getting Started

-0. Understanding how the web works on a depper level is important for this module because have a strong foundational knowledge of what we're manipulating inside of our website and how it interacts with the web will ensure we don't fall behind and are able to connect different concepts together into a cohesive understanding.
+0. Understanding how the web works on a deeper level is important for this module because have a strong foundational knowledge of what we're manipulating inside of our website and how it interacts with the web will ensure we don't fall behind and are able to connect different concepts together into a cohesive understanding.

 1. Semantics are important for SEO, search engines look at specific places within the HTML and if you're page isn't formatted IAW industry standard you'r page will fall down in the search results.
-Another reason is screen readers for visually impared users.
+Another reason is screen readers for visually impaired users.
 The ability to navigate a webpage for them is dependent on the HTML elements within the page being written semantically correct.

 2. There are 6 levels of ```<h>``` in HTML.
 Starting with ```<h1>```, and ending with ```<h6>```.